Frigate relies on Docker , which I installed simply by typing on my Mageia.

 In the Motion Settings tab , you can fine-tune certain parameters for each camera so that it is considered as movement; I left the default values.

-The Debug tab can
+The Debug tab can be useful for

-its name suggests, allows you to manage users.
+suggests, allows you to manage users.
 Two types of users are

-possible: administrators have access to all interface features, while
+possible: administrators have access to all interface

-viewing recording history within the user interface.
-The Notifications tab allows
+user interface.
+The Notifications tab allows you to

-you to send email alerts.
+send email alerts.

 Regarding recordings, by default we have